 She made this dish for our families one night while together on vacation in a rented house on Lake Michigan.
 It wowed a lot of hungry people that night, and has since found its way into my regular rotation.

-Although variations of the Chana Masala spice blend are made by several companies, we use one made by a company called MDH, imported from India.
+Although variations of the Chana Masala spice blend are made by several companies, we use the one made by MDH, imported from India.
 Consisting of nearly 20 different ingredients, this particular blend contains the required dried pomegranate seeds, along with coriander, dried mango, chili, cumin, fenugreek leaves, ginger, cinnamon and cardamom.

-You can locate this spice blend at international grocery stores, and I have been finding this in Ann Arbor at Om Market, on Plymouth Road.
-The package runs about $1.99, and holds enough ready-to-use spice mixture to make Chana Masala several times.
+You can locate this spice blend at international grocery stores or online.
+The package holds enough ready-to-use spice mixture to make Chana Masala several times.

 This works beautifully in a slow cooker, because the chickpeas really soften while all the flavors marry.
-But if time is pressed, you can simmer this for about one hour on the stovetop instead.
+But this is great simmered for about 20 minutes on the stovetop too.

 Either way, with the intoxicating aroma of these heavenly spices, this makes a delicious and hearty meal on a cold winter night.
 The hardest part of this recipe might just be waiting for dinner.